Multisample DNA + Protein#

 • this is the attribute where ‘label’, ‘pca’, and ‘umap’ values are added

-• dictionary which contains ‘id’ as one of the keys (where the value is a list of all ids)
+• dictionary containing ‘id’ as one of the keys (where the value is a list of all ids)

-• for DNA assays, ‘ids’ are variants; for Protein assays, ‘ids’ are antibodies
+• for DNA assays, ‘ids’ are variants; for Protein assays, ‘ids’ are antibodies; for CNV assays, ‘ids’ are amplicons

 • for all other keys, the values must be of the same length, i.e. match the number ids